chanioxaris/locality-sensitive-hashing/README.md

 * The last index from the first sequence must be matched with the last index from the other sequence (but it does not have to be its only match)
 * The mapping of the indices from the first sequence to indices from the other sequence must be monotonically increasing, and vice versa

-The optimal match is denoted by the match that satisfies all the restrictions and the rules and that has the minimal cost, where the cost is computed as the sum of absolute differences, for each matched pair of indices, between their values.
+The [optimal match](https://en.wikipedia.org/wiki/Optimal_matching) is denoted by the match that satisfies all the restrictions and the rules and that has the minimal cost, where the cost is computed as the sum of absolute differences, for each matched pair of indices, between their values.

+### Input data files

-### Input file
+#### Input file
 The format of input text file, described by the following structure:
 ```
 @dimension {2,3,4}